GIF: Generative Interpretable Faces: Discussion

 Finally, as GIF is solely trained from static images without multiple images per subject, generating images with varying FLAME parameters is not temporally consistent.
-As several unconditioned parts are only loosely correlated or uncorrelated to the condition (e.g. hair, mouth cavity, background, etc.), resulting in jittery video sequences.
-However, our main goal is to have a FLAME-like model which associates semantically meaningful control to photorealistic images.
-Training or refining GIF on temporal data with additional temporal constraints during training is subject to future work.
+As several unconditioned parts are only loosely correlated or uncorrelated to the condition (e.g. hair, mouth cavity, background, etc.), this results in jittery video sequences.
+Training or refining GIF on temporal data with additional temporal constraints during training remains subject to future work.